lordslair/gobland-bot/README.md

  - Add a container for Discord integration
  - PHP Error logs accessible from outside the container (docker logs stuff)
  - /data accessible from outside the container (docker volume stuff)
+ - Plan the Kubernetes integration instead of Compose

 ### Useful stuff